1084-Ventures/autogensocial-staticwebapp/README.md

 ### How to Regenerate Models

 1. Make sure your OpenAPI spec is up to date at `../specs/openapi.yaml`.
-2. From the `autogensocial-swa` project root, run:
+2. From the `static-web-app` project root, run:

 ```bash
 npm run generate:models:all